How to Create a Book

 Go to FIle ▸ New.
 Enter 1200 x 1200 pixels for the dimensions with a white background.
 Click 'OK'.
 Now choose Edit ▸ Paste (⌘P) to bring in your texture.
 The texture will be the foundation for the cover of your book.

 Using File ▸ Add Images, bring in any images you want on your book cover.
 Use Layer ▸ Rotate and Transform ▸ Scale and Rotate to resize the images you bring in appropriately.
-The television image brought in here has been scaled to 10%, and its white background was removed using the instant alpha eraser (for more information on how do to this read 'How to Remove a Background').
+The television image brought in here has been scaled to 10%, and its white background was removed using the instant alpha eraser (for more information on how do to this read ‘Removing a Background’).

 Using Layer ▸ Merge Down (⌘E), merge your text and apple layers down to the 'book cover' layer.
 Be sure that you are happy with the text and image appearance because you cannot edit them without undoing subsequent steps at this point.